waidesoper/Silk-Chests/README.md

-# Silk-Chests
+# Silk Chests

-silk touch chests/barrels
+"Silking the un-silkable !"